Investment Policy Development for Nonprofits and Associations

 How much should our nonprofit hold in reserve, and how should those reserves be structured?

 The answer depends on your organization’s operating budget, revenue predictability, strategic plans, and appetite for risk.
 We typically work with organizations to segment reserves into operating, intermediate, and long-term pools.
 Each segment focusing on a different time horizon, liquidity requirement, and investment approach.
-Operating reserves generally cover one to six months of budgeted expenses and are held in cash or cash equivalents for immediate access.
+Operating reserves are generally designed to cover one to six months of budgeted expenses and are held in cash or cash equivalents for immediate access.
 Intermediate reserves support needs expected within one to five years and are typically invested more conservatively, balancing modest growth with capital preservation.
 Long-term reserves, intended for use beyond five years, can be invested with a greater emphasis on growth through broader diversification across asset classes.
 Because each pool serves a different purpose and operates on a different timeline, the investment strategy for each should reflect that.

 Our process includes identifying the financial risks and opportunities your organization faces, estimating the likelihood of each, and determining how much should be set aside to address them.
 From there, we help you document those decisions in a reserve policy that explains not just the numbers but the reasoning behind them, so future boards and staff understand the “why” and not just the “what.”